-- It’s best not expect that shows will have diverse casting.
+- It’s best not to expect that shows will have diverse casting.

 Be warned that if you’re going to see a production of a show that is known for having a diverse cast, the cast at the Fringe may be made up of predominately white actors.
 This happened both times that I went to see a youth production of a musical.
 The first was Once on this Island which is set in the Caribbean and centres on the tensions between light and dark skinned black people.
 The second was Sister Act, the musical adaptation of 90s film starring Whoopi Goldberg.
 I mention this because as talented as both casts were, I have to admit that getting over the initial shock took me a little longer than anticipated.